GOP’s Obamacare Repeal And Replacement Plan To Cost Over Half A Trillion Dollars

 According to the Joint Committee mentioned earlier, repealing the 3.8 percent net investment income tax would be most costly, being just under $158 billion over the next ten years.
 This tax applies to high-income individuals as well as estates and trusts.
 Of course, the bill would also delay the implementation of something called the “Cadillac Tax” from 2020 to 2025.

 For those unaware, the Cadillac Tax is a 40 percent excise tax on employer plans that exceed $10,200 in premiums per year for individuals, and $27,500 for families.
 Of course, the movement from 2020 to 2025 with this tax is seen as good and bad by people.
-Some agree with the move and others do not, which may be due to the idea that some feel the move would delay needed taxes.
+Some agree with the move and others do not, which may be because some feel the move would delay needed taxes.

 The GOP’s Obamacare bill would also allow for an increase in the max contribution limit for Health Savings Accounts.
 This is seen as the most costly aspect of the entire bill, which is not a repeal or delay of taxes.
 The provision’s estimated cost would be just shy of $19 billion.
 Of course, President Donald Trump is all for the new replacement plan for Obamacare, as he repealed in through an executive order earlier this year.
-He would say on Tuesday…
+He would say the following on Tuesday.

 “It follows the guidelines I laid out in my congressional address — a plan that will lower costs, expand choices, increase competition and ensure health care access for all Americans.”

 As mentioned earlier, not all Republicans like the GOP’s plan to replace Obamacare, with members of the House Freedom Caucus and some of other people from the Senate that claim the GOP’s legislation does not go far enough.
-Utah Senator Mike Lee would say on Tuesday..
+Utah Senator Mike Lee said the following on Tuesday.

 “This is, instead, a step in the wrong direction.
 And as much as anything, it’s a missed opportunity.”